box-community/Box-Skill-AWS-Video-Summarizer-Python/README.md

 ```
 $ pip install -r requirements.txt
 ```

+rename `app_config_template.py` to `app_config.py` and add your Box Skills app's Client ID, Primary Key, and Secondary Key.
+You can also change your logging level here.

 At this point you can now synthesize the CloudFormation template for this code.